gooddata/ui-sdk-examples/sales-embedding-demo/INSTRUCTIONS.md

 The app should now be running at https://localhost:3000 and you may proceed to [CONFIGURATION](CONFIGURATION.md).
 Once you're done working with the, you may want to kill it by hitting `CTRL + C` in Terminal.

+> Note: Some of the links in the app (e.g. My Work, Settings) are dummy and inactive, only there to make an impression of a fully working app.

 <img src="public/instructions/08-kill-01.png" width=800>

 ## Instructions for Windows